 An admission committee carefully reviews all materials submitted by applicants.
-With the exception of the Ph.D. program and the child life specialization, admission decisions are made on a rolling basis, as soon as an application is complete, including an interview if one is required.
+With the exception of the child life specialization, admission decisions are made on a rolling basis, as soon as an application is complete, including an interview if one is required.
 The admission committee will review the applicant's credentials and make a decision.

-The admission committees for the Ph.D. program and child life specialization begin review of all applications immediately after the application deadline.
+The admission committees for the child life specialization will begin review of all applications immediately after the application deadline.
 Applicants will be notified of the target dates for admission decisions during the interview process.